wygulmage/after-sundown/monsters.md

 * Indomitability (Advanced Fortitude)

-## The Fey
+## Fey

-"_I'll not rest till I have me gold.
-Curse this well that me soul shall dwell, till I find me magic that breaks me spell._"
+_"I'll not rest till I have me gold.
+Curse this well that me soul shall dwell, till I find me magic that breaks me spell."_

 Covetous and frightening, the Fey of After Sundown are a lot more like the Svartalfs of bloodthirsty Norse myth than the pixies of a Disney cartoon.
 If they _were_ from a Disney cartoon, it would probably be the Night on Bald Mountain segment from Fantasia.
 The hideous goblins and gnarled ogres that make Limbo their home are stupid and vile.